jsl5710/starter-hugo-academic/content/home/experience.md

         * Information Technology Teacher
           * Manage IT lab and assigned class
-          * Direct IT course, examinations and lab sessions
+          * Direct IT course, examinations, and lab sessions
           * Manage students' questions and concerns
-          * Prepare students for the Caribbean Secondary Education Exam (CXC)
+          * Prepare students for the Caribbean Secondary Education Exam (CXC CSEC)